-The first public engagement stage aimed to determine the scope, evaluation framework and goals of the overall plan.
+The first public engagement stage of the Southwest Corridor Plan was held September 2011 to February 2012 and aimed to determine the scope, evaluation framework and goals of the overall plan.

 In that process, project partners focused on announcing the integrated planning effort, informing the public about the background and elements of the plan, and asking residents what they value about their communities.
 Residents and business people were asked about challenges and opportunities in the corridor and their visions for the future of the area.
 The information and ideas offered informed decision-makers as they determined the scope and goals of the plan.